-MLB will discuss postponing games in New York, Philadelphia due to wildfire smoke
+MLB, WNBA postpone games due to smoke from Canadian wildfires

 The Yankees and White Sox played through a lesser haze on Tuesday night.

+The WNBA said a game between the Minnesota Lynx and New York Liberty would not be played Wednesday, saying the decision was made to “protect the health and safety of our fans, teams and community.”
+A makeup date wasn’t immediately announced.

-The National Women’s Soccer League postponed Orlando’s match at Gotham in Harrison, New Jersey, from Wednesday night to Aug.
+The NWSL postponed Orlando’s match at Gotham in Harrison, New Jersey, from Wednesday night to Aug.
 9.

 “The match could not be safely conducted based on the projected air quality index,” the NWSL said.